brian-xu/GARF/README.md

 uv sync --extra post
 source ./venv/bin/activate
 ```
 to install the dependencies and activate the virtual environment.
-Please be noted that `flash-attn` requires CUDA 12.0 or above and you may fail to install it if you are using an older version of CUDA and NVCC.
+Please be noted that `flash-attn` requires CUDA 12.0 or above and `pytorch3d` may need GPU available when installing it, or it will compile with no GPU support.

+If you encountering any issue, you may try to re-install after removing the virtual environment at `.venv` and doing `uv clean` to remove the cache.

 ### 💾 **Data Preparation**
 We will soon provide the script to process the raw Breaking Bad dataset into our hdf5 format, right now, you can directly download our processed dataset from following links.
 Fractuna dataset will be released soon.